-Seems like the Swiss watchmaker gradually commences sales of their new Tag Heuer Monaco Vintage Chronograph (Ref.
-CAW211B.FC6241) watch.
-Coming in a compact stainless steel body around 39 millimeters in width and height, the new timekeeper brings you the design of the legendary Heuer 1133G chronograph, but is animated with a more modern self-winding caliber.
+Seems like Tag Heuer gradually commences sales of their new Monaco Vintage Chronograph (Ref.
+CAW211B.FC6241).
+Available in a compact stainless steel body around 39 millimeters in width and height, the new timekeeper brings you the design of the legendary Heuer 1133G chronograph but is animated with a more modern self-winding caliber.

-According to the corporate press release, the watch will be powered by the well-known TAG Heuer Calibre 11 automatic movement, which is essentially ETA 2892-A2 base caliber with an add-on chronograph module manufactured by the Swiss brand’s time-proven partner Dubois Depraz.
+According to the corporate press release, the Monaco Vintage Chronograph will be powered by the well-known TAG Heuer Calibre 11 automatic movement, which is essentially ETA 2892-A2 base caliber with an add-on chronograph module manufactured by the Swiss brand’s time-proven partner Dubois Depraz.

 Adding 24 more synthetic rubies to the original 25 stones, the module not only makes the mechanism more complex, but also a tad different to repair, which may be a problem (well, probably not a real problem, but at least a hassle) if your local service specialist doesn’t know how to repair the movement if something goes wrong.
 On the other hand, a totally in-house mechanism would probably be even more difficult to put in good working order I suppose.

 While this is not a manufacture movement, the Caliber 11 features a nicely decorated and partly skeletonized winding rotor with red “HEUER” logo.
-Its bridges are decorated with perlage.
-The mechanism is clearly seen via a transparent display caseback covered with a sapphire crystal.
+Its bridges are decorated with the circular-graining finish.
+The mechanism is clearly seen via a transparent display case back covered with a sapphire crystal.

-While originally the watch was expected to be delivered in a charcoal-gray PVD-treated case, the production model comes in a standard fine-brushed and polished stainless steel body.
+While originally the Monaco Vintage Chronograph was expected to be delivered in a charcoal-gray PVD-treated case, the production model comes in a standard fine-brushed and polished stainless steel body.
 It is not clear, whether it was a last-minute attempt at cost-cutting or there were concerns about the coating’s durability.

-Like the iconic Heuer Monaco 1133G watch, the Monaco Vintage has its winding crown located at 9 o’clock.
+Like the iconic Heuer Monaco 1133G, the Monaco Vintage has its winding crown located at 9 o’clock.

 However, the chronograph push-pieces are identical to those used in current TAG Heuer Monaco Calibre 12 models, as are the hands at chronograph totalizers.

-My guess is that it is done not in order to irritate die-hard fans of the Monaco series, but as a one more way of cutting costs.
+I guess that it is done not to irritate die-hard fans of the Monaco series but as one more way of cutting costs.

 However, the rest looks more or less identical to the original model.